talenteca/util/README.markdown

 # Using in your Project

-Pre-compiled jars for each set of tools (`util-core`, `util-collection` etc) are available in the Twitter Maven repository, here: http://maven.twttr.com/
+Pre-compiled jars for each set of tools (`util-core`, `util-collection`, etc) are available in the Twitter Maven repository, here: http://maven.twttr.com/

 We use [Semantic Versioning](http://semver.org/) for published artifacts.